 Unfortunately, not all partners saw their love that way.
 Many women base their relationships on the manliness of the man, and many men base their feelings on the womanliness of the woman.
 Other men and women simply cannot cope with the fact that they loved people who are of their own gender.
 The last relationship I had before I started my transition ended for that very reason.

 Sometimes, when we "come out" to our partners or spouses, we are accused of having lied to them when we met.
 Some may indeed have practiced such a deception.
-More of us (I include myself), however, simply could not articulate, with the language available to us and cultural climate that surrounded us, to articulate exactly how we felt.
+More of us (I include myself), however, simply could not articulate, with the language available to us and in cultural climate that surrounded us, exactly how we felt.
 During the age of the Lost Generation of Transgenders, most people--even LGBT people and those who could accept us--still thought of gender more or less the way people did at the time Christine Jorgensen had her surgery.
 Some of us thought we couldn't be trangendered because we weren't gay or even bisexual; given the ideas we had, we could not reconcile, the fact that we were never attracted to someone of the gender to which we were assigned at birth with our knowledge of our true genders, and our love for someone who was of that gender in body as well as in mind and spirit.
 And if we didn't have the knowledge and language to explain it, how could our partners or anyone else understand it?

 So, many of us were in relationships that neither we nor our partners could understand.
 Some of our friendships and business relationships, and even ones with family members, were based on their and our then-limited understanding of our gender identities and sexualities.
 In fact, most people--include yours truly--conflated one with the other.
 As a result, we not only lost those marriages and partnerships into which we entered; we also lost relationships with friends, family members and professional colleagues or business associates.